YOUTH

 Founder of HTFT Mental Health & Performance and a registered MFT intern, Trevor leads the team’s mental performance and reflective programming.
 Through a relationship-driven, solution-focused approach, he supports athletes and families in developing self-awareness, communication skills, and emotional regulation.

-Tournament & End-of-Season Experience
+Tournament & End of Season Experience

-The season concludes with one end-of-season tournament experience designed to challenge athletes both athletically and mentally while bringing families together.
+The season concludes with one end of season tournament experience designed to challenge athletes both athletically and mentally while bringing families together.

 Depending on the selected seasonal cycle: